RyuZhihao123/CoralRugosity3D-Zhihao/README.md

 This is a software designed for coral rugosity computation (``HKUST VGD Group``), which is useful for the fundamental reseach on Marine Biology field or the like.

+I developed this program when I studied in HKUST.

 - **Usage**: users can interact with 3D coral mesh models and freely specify the region of interest.
 Then, the system will automatically compute and showcase the corresponding rugosity and other relavent information.